-In 2022, CMS adopted a process measure for influenza vaccination coverage among healthcare personnel within SNFs.
+In 2022, CMS adopted has continued to refine the QRP including various measurements such as the adoption of a process measure for influenza vaccination coverage among healthcare personnel within SNFs.
 This measure is determined by the percentage of SNF healthcare personnel who receive an influenza vaccine any time from when it first becomes available through March 31 of the following year.
 SNFs began submitting this data on October 1, 2022.

 On July 31, 2023, CMS published the SNF PPS FY 2024 Final Rule, which included changes to the SNF QRP, including adopting, removing and modifying specific measures.
 The final rule also includes policy changes and the public reporting of four measures.
 The final rule adopts the Discharge Function Score (DC Function) measure, which determines the functional condition of residents by examining the proportion of SNF residents who achieve or surpass a projected discharge functionality score.
 The assessment includes consideration of mobility and self-care, utilizing data from the Minimum Data Set (MDS).
 The DC Function will replace the current process and is scheduled to go into effect for the FY 2025 SNF QRP.
+The SNF PPS FY 2024 Final Rule also modified the SNF QRP's Healthcare Professional (HCP) Covid Vaccine Measure.
+The measure will track the proportion of healthcare staff vaccinated for COVID-19 and have kept their vaccination status current per the CDC recommendations.
+The SNF PPS FY 2024 Final Rule also removed the Application of Functional Assessment/Care Plan measures from the SNF QRP.